tagspaces/documentation/tutorials/s3-bucket-locations.md

         ]
     }

-> Note: The list of the action is only a suggestion, the action can be significantly reduced, to just these which are really needed for your setup.
+> Note: The list of allowed actions is only a suggestion, the actions can be significantly reduced, to just those which are really needed for your use case.

 Once you are ready and have attached the newly created policy to the user, you can finalize the process.
 On the last screen you will see the **access key ID** and the **secret access key** of the just created user.
 ![User creation success IAM](/media/aws/aws-iam-user-success.png)

 ## Step 4 - Upload files to the bucket

 The easies way to upload files to your bucket is to use the build upload functionality, as seen in the next screenshot.
 But first you should create a folder in the bucket, which will serve as a root folder.
-You can name if for example *rootfolder*.
+You can name if for example _rootfolder_.

 ![Create S3 bucket root folder](/media/aws/aws-s3-create-rootfolder.png)